WLCG-AuthZ-WG/jwks-cache/specification.md

 The entry contains the **issuer name**, the **expiration time** of the entry, and the **JWKS** for the issuer.

-An example serialized cache entry should have the following example information as part of a JSON object (`https://demo.scitokens.org` is used for the issuer name):
+An example serialized cache entry could have the following information as part of a JSON object (`https://demo.scitokens.org` is used for the issuer name):